104th Infantry Division (United States): Order of battle

-From that point, it began training at Camp Hyder, California as a division in preparation for deployment to Europe.
-The division trained in the northwestern United States during the next two years, earning its name "Timberwolf Division" from its time in the area.
-The division was the first U.S. Army division to be trained to fight in nighttime conditions.
-After training at Camp Adair, the division participation in the Oregon Maneuver combat exercise in the fall of 1943.
+The 104th was the first U.S. Army division to be trained to fight in nighttime conditions.
+After training at Camp Adair, the division participated in the Oregon Maneuver combat exercise in the fall of 1943.
 On 15 October 1943, Major General Terry de la Mesa Allen Sr. took command of the division.
 He had previously commanded the 1st Infantry Division, "The Big Red One", in North Africa and Sicily and would command the 104th during most of its time in combat.
+On 7 December 1943, the division moved to, and began 13 weeks of desert training at Camp Hyder, Arizona.
+The division concluded training on 9 February 1944, and next moved to Camp Granite, California.
+One last move in March to Camp Carson, Colorado, aboard 24 trains was followed with a cross-county move to Camp Kilmer, New Jersey, arriving on 20 August 1944.

 Europe

 The 104th Infantry Division sailed for the Western Front on 27 August 1944.
 It landed in France on 7 September 1944.
 The division was assigned to III Corps of the Ninth United States Army, part of the Twelfth United States Army Group.
 The division then organized and assembled at Manche, France before heading into combat.

 Joining the Battle of the Scheldt, the division moved into defensive positions in the vicinity of Wuustwezel, Belgium on 23 October 1944.
 The Timberwolves were then assigned to Field Marshal Sir Bernard Montgomery's Anglo-Canadian 21st Army Group under the British I Corps, within the First Canadian Army, along with the U.S. 7th Armored Division, in order to clear out the Scheldt Estuary and open the port of Antwerp.
 While the U.S. 7th Armored Division was assigned static duty holding the right flank of the gains made during the failed Market Garden operation, the 104th Infantry Division was to participate in the First Canadian Army's taking of the Scheldt.
 The Timberwolves travelled across France by train and debarked near the Belgian-Dutch border and waited for word to take part in a new allied offensive, Operation Pheasant, taking the place of the experienced British 49th Infantry Division on the left flank and the Polish 1st Armored Division on the right.